-The terminal value was calculated using a discount rate of 18% and steady conservative annual growth of 2.0% in the terminal year.
+The terminal value was calculated using a discount rate of 18% and annual growth of 2.5% in the terminal year.

 Pre-tax discount rates used reflect management's assessment of the risks of the CGU or group of CGU's and its past experience in raising capital.
 The Company's pre-tax discount rate has been applied based on the WACC and reflects the current market assessments of the time value of money and the risks specific to the CGU.
-Furthermore, suitable sensitivity tests are also applied in conjunction with cash flow forecast for the CGU in question.
+Furthermore, suitable sensitivity tests are also applied in conjunction with cash flow forecasts for the CGU in question.
 A change in the absolute discount rate of 2% in isolation would not result in an impairment charge.

-There was no impairment recorded as at December 31, 2018 and 2017.
+There was no impairment recorded as at December 31, 2019 and 2018.